andlessa/BoltzmannEqs/README.md

 # Boltzmann Code - PQMSSM #

-This branch focus on an implementation of the PQMSSM model.
+This branch focus on an implementation of the supersymmetric axion model (PQMSSM).
-It is significantly more complex than the version in master, since it requires as input the whole MSSM (through an SLHA file).
+It is significantly more complex than the version in master, since it requires as input the whole MSSM (through an SLHA file), as well as the axion, saxion and axino properties.
 This version still is under construction and needs to be updated.

 ## Installation ##